pho5nix/d2s-los23-nethunter-kernel/README.md

 ## License

 The kernel source itself is **GPL-2.0** (Linux kernel).
 The boot.img repacking scripts and this documentation are **MIT** unless otherwise noted.
-Respect upstream licenses for KernelSU-Next, NetHunter, and FreeRunnerKernel.
+Respect upstream licenses for KernelSU-Next, NetHunter and FreeRunnerKernel.

 ---